auth0/node-samlp/README.md

 ## Introduction

-This middleware is meant to generate a valid SAML Protocol endpoint that talks saml.
+This middleware is meant to generate a valid SAML Protocol identity provider endpoint that speaks saml.

 The idea is that you will use another mechanism to validate the user first.